microsoft/pxt-arcade/docs/skillmap/peachtree/peach0.md

 Soon, you’ll be able to customize this game for yourself!
 You can design your own background scene, main character, and hurdles!

-What will you be racing today?
+What and how will you be racing today?

 ![Design the Clovers game in simulator](/static/tutorials/design-the-clovers.gif)